ascheppach/Consulting_MBO/README.md

-We tryed to keep the order and structure of our final work:
+We tried to keep the order and structure of our final work:

 1_ First we analyze the provided Code of Lars and give a boxplot-curve to show how much the optimization improve over the initial data and how much improvement is achieved in each step/Iteration.
 We run the provided code 10 times to build the boxplot-curve.